OmniDB/doc/en/src/04_managing_databases.md

 are already stored in OmniDB *User Database*.
 They will be automatically restored when you open OmniDB again (if you are using app), open it in another browser window (if you are using server), or even if you clicked in the *Connections* window or logged out.
+Removing an outer tab or inner tab by the interface makes it permanently deleted, so it will not be restored.